canonical/k8s-snap/docs/src/tutorial/kubectl.md

 ```
 sudo k8s kubectl delete pods -l app=nginx
 ```

+The above command deletes all pods in the cluster that are labeled with `app=nginx`.

 You'll notice the original 3 pods will have a status of `Terminating` and 3 new pods will have a status of `ContainerCreating`.